danja/erf/README.md

 # erf - Embarrassing Relative Finder

 A code quality and dependency analysis tool that helps identify unused code, broken dependencies, isolated subgraphs, and complexity hotspots in your codebase.
+Now you can determine who you shouldn't invite to the wedding.

 ![Screenshot](docs/screenshot.png)